 Taking the above into account, and as articulated in this audit plan, our professional responsibilities require us to assess independently the risks associated with providing an audit opinion, and to undertake appropriate procedures in response to that assessment.
 Our Terms of Appointment with PSAA allow them to vary the fee dependent on "the auditor's assessment of risk and the work needed to meet their professional responsibilities".
-PSAA are aware that the setting of scale fees has not the proceeding the value for money conclusion, the introduction of new accounting standards such as IFRS 9, 15 and 16 in recent years as well as the expansion of factors impacting the value for money conclusion.
+PSAA are aware that the setting of scale fees has not kept pace with the changing requirements of external audit, with increased focus on, for example, the valuations of land and buildings, the auditing of groups, the valuation of pension obligations, the introduction of new accounting standards such as IFRS 9, 15 and 16 in recent years as well as the expansion of factors impacting the value for money conclusion.
 Therefore to the extent any of these are relevant in the context of the Council's audit, we will discuss these with management as to the impact on the scale fee.